crispzips/managingwordpress/README.md

 It really helps to have your site layout in place before you go throwing content onto the page, but if you don't have a layout, any content widget you call to action will plop down onto your page into an automatically generated row automatically set to one column.
 It's okay if you haven't made a layout before throwing a "SiteOrigin Image" widget onto your page.
 You can always go back and edit these auto-generated rows to change its arrangement, alignment, number of columns, and aesthetic.

-* When you add the image widget, it just creates a container for the image on your page, now you have to select the images and customize its property.
+* When you add the image widget, it just creates a container for the image on your page, now you have to select the images and customize their properties.
 Hover over the new container (The inside will turn from light grey to white, and "Edit," "Duplicate," and "Delete" buttons will appear in the top right corner of the container.
 Click "Edit."

 >![wordpress siteorigin tutorial edit widget](/images/wordpress14.png)